How Does PR Support Content Marketing?

 This goes without saying, but any content, whether marketing or PR, has a huge potential to boost SEO.
 Not just in terms of on-page optimisation with the addition of keywords, but also with backlinks.

-In fact, anyone producing PR content should have backlinks at the forefront of their mind when they are looking for places for their content to be shared.
+In fact, anyone producing consistent content for PR should have backlinks at the forefront of their mind when they are looking for places for their content to be shared.
+As the UK’s leading SEO agency, we use PR and SEO best practices to support our clients worldwide.

 - Building relationships

-Whether it’s influencers or journalists who regularly write articles about updates within your industry, with a strong PR strategy, you can start to connect with them.
-This can eventually help boost your content marketing campaigns.
-For example, if you can connect and establish a relationship with someone who has millions of followers over multiple platforms, there’s always a chance that they will help promote your next content marketing campaign by sharing a blog, article or video.
+Whether it’s influencers or journalists who regularly write articles about updates within your industry, a strong PR strategy builds mutually beneficial relationships with these influencers and other media outlets.
+This can eventually help content marketers boost the performance of their campaigns.
+For example, if you can establish a strategic communication process, and ultimately a relationship, with someone who has millions of followers over multiple platforms, there’s always a chance that they will help promote your next content marketing campaign by sharing a blog, article or video.
 Paid or unpaid, you can expect to see some fantastic results given that some of your target audience will most likely subscribe to one or more of their channels.

-How to integrate digital PR into your content marketing strategy
+How to integrate PR into your content marketing strategy

 If you’ve read any of our previous blogs, you’ll know we’re a big fan of email nurturing, and using email marketing to support other digital marketing efforts.